-This document describes the JIS (Japanese Industrial Standards) defined codes interpreted by numerically controlled machine tools (NC codes) that are supported by this machine.
+This document describes the JIS (Japanese Industrial Standards) defined codes interpreted by numerically controlled machine tools (NC codes) that are supported by the machine manufactured by Roland DG Corp.
+About NC code which is supported by the each machine, refer to the documentation for each machine.
 Many of the supported codes are compliant with JIS.